-We already know that Vermonters are at greater risk of serious heat-related health impacts and even death when the temperature climbs above 87°F degrees.
+We already know that Vermonters are at greater risk of serious heat-related health impacts and even death when the temperature reaches the mid-to-upper 80s.
 During the decade between 2004 and 2013, Vermonters were eight times more likely to visit emergency rooms for heat complaints on days when the temperature reached 87°F or greater, and on these very hot days there was an increase of one additional death per day among those over 65 years old.

-Although 87°F may not seem very hot, Vermonters may be particularly at risk because we are not used to hot temperatures so we are not prepared.
+Although 87°F may not seem very hot, Vermonters may be particularly at risk because we don’t experience hot weather very frequently.
 Many Vermont homes do not have air conditioning, and many Vermonters work and play hard outside on summer days that are usually pretty mild.
-In addition, Vermont has a large population of older adults, who tend to be at higher risk.
+In addition, Vermont has a large population of older adults, who tend to be at higher risk for heat illnesses.

 Tick and Mosquito Borne Diseases on the Rise

-Reported cases of Lyme disease and anaplasmosis, both transmitted by blacklegged (deer) ticks, have increased in Vermont in recent years.
+Reported cases of Lyme disease and anaplasmosis, both transmitted by blacklegged ticks (commonly called "deer ticks"), have increased in Vermont in recent years.
 Over 380 confirmed cases of Lyme disease have been reported each year since 2011, up from 60 or fewer before 2006.
-Vermont had the 2nd highest incidence rate of Lyme disease in the nation in 2014.
-Confirmed cases of anaplasmosis have also increased from 3 in 2010 to 67 in 2014.
-Diseases transmitted by mosquitos, such as eastern equine encephalitis and West Nile virus, have also been reported in Vermont in recent years.
+Vermont had the highest incidence rate of Lyme disease in the nation in 2015.
+Confirmed and probable cases of anaplasmosis have also increased from 3 in 2010 to 139 in 2015.
+Diseases transmitted by mosquitos, such as eastern equine encephalitis and West Nile virus, have also been reported in Vermont in recent years

 Warming conditions are one of several factors that have contributed to an increased distribution and abundance of black-legged ticks in northern states that can transmit pathogens causing Lyme disease, anaplasmosis, and other diseases.
 Climate change is expected to further expand the black-legged tick northward range and lengthen the tick activity season, likely leading to an increased risk of tick-borne diseases in Vermont in the future.
 Warmer and wetter conditions will likely increase mosquito abundance and activity, and may facilitate the introduction of mosquitos that can transmit pathogens not currently found in Vermont.